Category Archives: Direct Biologics

 Dr. Jerry Cooley is one of the early pioneers of using exosomes to treat his hair loss patients.
 His website has an updated section on this subject with a number of before and after photos.
 Dr. Cooley uses ExoFlo™ products from Direct Biologics.
 These exosomes are derived from bone marrow cells.
 Note that Direct Biologics also market the product as XoFlo™.

 According to Dr. Robin Unger, her exosome results are more dependable than platelet-rich plasma (PRP).
 Moreover, she already gets good results from using PRP to treat hair loss.
-Make sure to compare growth factors in PRP versus this comprehensive list of growth factors in exosomes.
+Make sure to compare growth factors in PRP versus this list of growth factors and proteins in exosomes.
 Dr. Unger has been using exosomes for more than a year and is currently undertaking a study on their benefits.

 According to Dr. Jeffrey Rapaport, “Exosomes are not FDA approved.
 No guarantees or promises can be made regarding treatment or cures of conditions or diseases with exosomes”.
 He only uses them for people who have not responded as well as he likes to PRP.
 Below is one of Dr. Rapaport’s patients before and 3 months after being treated with exosomes for his hair loss.